 The waterfall cascades into a heart-shaped pool, which is a romantic spot for couples.
 Reach Falls is the epitome of a tropical waterfall that cascades down the side of the rock face.
 If Reach Falls seems familiar it is because the waterfall has been the backdrop featured in several movies, including Lord of the Flies.

 The lush, tropical area around the falls has more than 23 species of ferns and an occasional wild pig.
-You might want to take a tour of the falls with a local guide who can tell you about the history of the falls and point out other areas around it, like the natural features and exotic birds in the land surrounding it.
+You might want to take a tour of the falls with a local guide who can tell you about the history of the falls and point out natural features and exotic birds in the land surrounding it.
 An entry ticket is required for Reach Falls.

 5. YS Falls

 The YS Falls located near Saint Elizabeth Parish in Jamaica is more of a waterfall attraction than a natural waterfall.
 It is located on a local estate that has a cattle and horse farm.
 There are seven waterfalls that make up YS Falls that all flow into pools.

 While visitors can get into the pools, it is advised that only those who can swim wade into the water.
 A few of the deeper natural pools have ropes that are quite inviting for a chance to swing and drop, which will surely be a notable vacation memory.
-The shallower spring pools in the area that are more suitable for children and for those who cannot swim.
+The shallower spring pools in the area are more suitable for children and for those who cannot swim.

 It is easy to make a day-long adventure to YS Falls because there are other things to do in the area.
 Besides the tractor ride back to the falls and relaxing by the water, you can also take canopy tours that launch you from the top of the falls to the bottom for a different perspective.